jnozzi/cocoadev.com/markdown/BindingToArrayElement.md

 [array1 didChangeValueForKey:key];

-I then have a For loop over General/NSLog to print out the values in the General/NSDictionary and they have changed correctly but the Nib will not update.
+I then have a For loop over NSLog to print out the values in the NSDictionary and they have changed correctly but the Nib will not update.
 Have also just tried [will/didchangeValueForKey:keyPath], no luck.

 ----